egoist/todomado/README.md

 # todo.md

-- [x] You made up you mind to create a todo?
+- [x] You made up your mind to create a todo?

 - [x] Update the body of it?